yukimashita/label-studio/docs/source/tags/rectangle.md

 The `Rectangle` tag is used to add a rectangle (Bounding Box) to an image without selecting a label.
 This can be useful when you have only one label to assign to a rectangle.

 Use with the following data types: image.
+Annotation results store the left top corner of the bounding box, read more about it and rotation in the [Object Detection Template](/templates/image_bbox.html#Bounding-box-rotation-in-the-Label-Studio-results).

 ### Parameters